gear-foundation/academy/docs/02-basic/05-testing/foreword.md

 ## How to test a program

-There are at least two ways how to test and debug Gear programs.
+There are at least two ways how to test and debug Programs on Vara.

 The first is the off-chain testing using a low-level [`gtest`](https://docs.gear.rs/gtest/) crate.
 This approach is recommended for unit and integration tests.